LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/studio-p2.rst

    #.
 Explore this page to see all the information GitHub shows you about the pull request.
    #.
 Look for the new PR (pull request) from Pilot.
 Click on the title of the request.
 This will bring you to the PR page.
    #.
 Examine this page, you should see any commits made by Pilot.
 Look for verification that you can merge this branch.
-You should see a green circle with a checkmark inside along with a message "This branch has no conflicts with the base branch".
+You should see a green circle with a check the message "This branch has no conflicts with the base branch".
    #.
 If you are able to merge, click the button that says "**Merge pull request**".
    #.
 A textbox will pop up containing a message about this merge.
 You can change any of the text if you want.
    #.
 Click "**Confirm merge**"